-In order to promote the grand development and grand flourishing of Socialist culture, fully muster folk capital to participate in cultural construction and stimulate the scientific development of the publishing sector, on the basis of the “State Council Secretariat Some Opinions concerning Encouraging and Guiding the Healthy Development Folk Investment” (GF No. (2010)13), integrating the characteristics of the printing sector, hereby, the following implementation rules are put forward in support of folk capital participating in publishing business activities:
+In order to promote the grand development and grand flourishing of Socialist culture, fully muster popular capital to participate in cultural construction, stimulate the publishing sector’s scientific development, on the basis of the “State Council Secretariat Some Opinions concerning Encouraging and Guiding the Healthy Development of Popular Investment” (GF No. 2010(13), and in integration with the characteristics of the publishing sector, hereby, the following implementation rules to support popular capital to participate in publishing business activities are put forward.

 This document has not been openly published by SARFT.
 The following is a translation of a press article outlining and analyzing the main changes of the new IPTV license regime.